-You should have received a sheet from NCF that gives you your NCF Member ID, your DSL username and your DSL Password.
-These credentials are also in your "Welcome to DSL at NCF..." email from NCF, if you have had access to your email already.
+You should have received a sheet from NCF that gives you your NCF Member ID, your DSL username and your DSL password.
+These credentials are also in your "Welcome to DSL at NCF..." email from NCF, if you have access to your email already.

 If you are using a separate router, you may need those credentials to set-up your router.
-In such a case, you likely ordered your TP-Link TD-8816 modem in Bridge Mode.
+In such a case, you likely ordered your TP-Link W8951ND modem in Bridge Mode.